 Tips for a successful Grand Tour of Switzerland road trip

 When embarking on this grand journey during Swiss autumn, ensure you allow adequate time to absorb the beauty of the autumn foliage in Switzerland.
 As the Grand Tour covers a vast geographical area, you must plan ahead.

 Why not combine more than one region to hedge your luck?
 While the foliage may be perfect in one part of Switzerland, it may still be too early for autumn colors in another.
 Use the official TCS website to double-check whether mountain passes are still passable - no pun intended!

 Either way, don't forget to pack your hiking gear and enjoy some of the finest autumn hiking trails.
 We particularly like hiking the Bernese Alps, the Engadine, or the Glarus Alps during this time of the year.

 Ready to discover the colorful side on one of these autumn road trips in Switzerland? 🍁

-Experiencing the kaleidoscope of colors that autumn brings is especially exciting from behind the wheel.
+Experiencing autumn's kaleidoscope of colors is especially exciting from behind the wheel.
 Given the small scale of Switzerland, you can easily take off one autumn morning and return to your base that same evening.